GabrielEValenzuela/Payment-Registration-System/src/internal/tests/component/REAMDE.md

 - **MongoDB Data**: Stored in JSON format, designed to be used with `mongoimport`.
 - **MySQL Data**: The `database.sql` file includes schema definitions and sample data.
-- **Go Data Generator**: `gen.go` creates randomized test data for MongoDB.
-It could be easy to modify for other purposes.

 ---